What is SMA?

 - 1 in 40 people, or nearly 10 million Americans, UNKNOWINGLY carries the gene responsible for SMA.
 Few have any known family history.

-- SMA is a pan-ethnic disease and does not discriminate based on race, ethnicity, or gender.
+- SMA does not discriminate based on race, ethnicity, or gender.

-- There is currently no treatment and no cure, but the National Institutes of Health (NIH) selected SMA as the disease closest to treatment of more than 600 neurological disorders.
+- There is no treatment and no cure, but there is hope because the National Institutes of Health (NIH) selected SMA as the disease closest to treatment of more than 600 neurological disorders.